oliviawestmacottssw/SSW.Rules.Content/rules/interruptions---do-you-know-important-chats-should-be-in-an-email/rule.md

 If you get an internal IM that should be an email, don't simply convert it into in an email as above - [be a standard](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=46b0e15e-d7b6-48da-8de4-999589145e6e)[watchdog](/_layouts/15/FIXUPREDIRECT.ASPX?WebId=3dfc0e07-e23a-4cbb-aac2-e778b71166a2&amp;TermSetId=07da3ddf-0924-4cd2-a6d4-a4809ae20160&amp;TermId=46b0e15e-d7b6-48da-8de4-999589145e6e) and let the other person know that they should send emails instead of instant messages:

-"Hi xxx, next time an email would have been less distracting.
+[greyBox]  "Hi xxx, next time an email would have been less distracting.

 For things like this - that are clearly tasks, and require a 'done' - please send an email straight away as per https://rules.ssw.com.au/important-chats-should-be-in-an-email"
+  [/greyBox]